Harrison, Idaho, a Fun Little Resort Town Where the Trail Meets the Lake

-The tiny city of Harrison, Idaho is the perfect getaway, where people come to relax and have fun with family and friends on the south end of Lake Coeur d'Alene.
+With its marina, public beach, and world class cycle trail, the picturesque city of Harrison, Idaho, is the perfect getaway for family and friends on the south end of Lake Coeur d'Alene.

 People who visit Harrison come back again and again.

 Harrison has public docks, a boat launch, lakeside campground, sandy beach, and relaxing friendly atmosphere.

 Ride the Trail of the Coeur d'Alenes